Isuzu D-Max Extended Cab vs Nissan NP200

 A proper head-to-head in South Africa — we cover price, performance, petrol economy, safety and what it'll actually cost you to own each one long term.

-Current and archived cars are compared side by side.
-Archived models keep their verified historical specs, while price labels show last-listed context rather than current new-car availability.
+Current, upcoming and historical vehicles can be compared side by side.
+Historical records keep their verified specifications, while price labels show last-listed context rather than current new-car availability.

 Isuzu D-Max Extended Cab in South Africa